SimiAlex/AlienInvasion/README.md

-Popular arcade game .
+Popular arcade game.
 I created this game by following the "Python Crash Course" book.

 In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.